 Liabilities

-Liabilities are broadly grouped into two primary line items, accounts payable and debt.
-The distinction between the two is important as they have different accounting treatments with the most obvious being that debt bears interest expense.
+Liabilities are broadly grouped into two primary line items: accounts payable and debt.
+The distinction between the two is important as they have different accounting treatments, the most obvious of which is that debt bears interest expense.

-In most cases, interest expense is not considered accrued in a financial forecast.
+Usually, interest expense is not considered accrued in a financial forecast

 Equity

-Finally, special attention is paid to shareholders capital and retained earnings.
-These are the primary components that drive shareholder equity.
+Finally, special attention is paid to shareholders’ capital and retained earnings, which are the primary components of shareholder equity.

 Working Capital Items

-Line items that are related to working capital include AR/AP and inventory (if applicable).
-These line items require their own specific methodologies of forecasting.
+Line items related to working capital include AR/AP and inventory (if applicable).
+These line items require their own specific forecasting methodologies.

 This is because time is a component in their ending balances, so forecasting is done by utilizing their respective days outstanding.